TerminalMC/XaeroZoomout/README.md

 # Xaero Zoomout

-Xaero Zoomout is a simple Minecraft Fabric mod that reduces the minimum zoom of Xaero's World Map from 0.0625x to 0.0025x
+Xaero Zoomout is a simple Minecraft mod for Fabric and Forge, that reduces the minimum zoom of Xaero's World Map from 0.0625x to 0.0025x.

 This makes it more suitable for long-distance exploration and usage on servers with large world borders.